-Active Ingredient: Active ingredient in the medicine is Capecitabine is a pyrimidine analog used as an antineoplastic agent to treat metastatic and advanced forms of breast and colon cancer.
-The ingredient is a carbamate ester that is cytidine that plays the role of a prodrug and an antimetabolite.
+An active ingredient in the medicine is Capecitabine a pyrimidine analog used as an antineoplastic agent to treat metastatic and advanced forms of breast and colon cancer.
+The ingredient is a carbamate ester that is cytidine which plays the role of a prodrug and an antimetabolite.
 It is a carbamate ester, a member of cytidines, and an organofluorine compound.

 - 150 mg: It should be taken after food within 30 minutes of a meal with water, not against the prescription by the doctor

 - 500 mg: It is recommended to take this pill in a divided dose of 12 hours apart, exactly as prescribed by the doctor